benleong94/Sudoku-Solver-Python/FinalProduct/ProductContextReport.md

 3. The freedom to redistribute copies so that they can help others.
 4. The freedom to distribute copies of their modified versions to others.

-Gnu GPL (General Public License) - This Licence allows the 4 freedoms, and stipulates that any derivative of this software must retain these same rights.

 ## Health and Safety
 Consider any H&S issues that have arisen or are associated with your product.